-Jätkäsaari Mobility Lab is an umbrella for various smart mobility projects in Helsinki and an innovation platform developed in the Jätkäsaari area.
+Jätkäsaari Mobility Lab was an umbrella for various smart mobility projects in Helsinki and an innovation platform developed in the Jätkäsaari area.

-The mobility lab brings together companies, research organisations, city departments and residents to co-create smart mobility.
-The core activities of the project include development of smart infrastructure, piloting and experimentation, and co-creation with variety of stakeholders.
+Jätkäsaari Mobility Lab brought together companies, research organisations, city departments and residents to co-create smart mobility.
+The core activities of the project included development of smart infrastructure, piloting and experimentation, and co-creation with variety of stakeholders.

-The goal of the project is to bring together existing smart mobility development, enable growth of the mobility ecosystem and to promote creation of new jobs and businesses.
+The goal of the project was to bring together existing smart mobility development, enable growth of the mobility ecosystem and to promote creation of new jobs and businesses.

 Partners, duration and budget

-- Jätkäsaari Mobility Lab is a collaboration between City of Helsinki and Forum Virium Helsinki, Helsinki Business Hub, Port of Helsinki, Helsinki Region Transport and Helsinki City Transport, without forgetting all the companies and research institutes.
+- Jätkäsaari Mobility Lab was a collaboration between the City of Helsinki and Forum Virium Helsinki, Helsinki Business Hub, Port of Helsinki, Helsinki Region Transport and Helsinki City Transport, without forgetting all the companies and research institutes.

-- The project is coordinated by the Economic Development Division of the City of Helsinki.
+- The project was coordinated by the Economic Development Division of the City of Helsinki.

-- Forum Virium Helsinki acts as a coordinating partner.
+- Forum Virium Helsinki acted as a coordinating partner.

-- The project is funded by the innovation funds of the City of Helsinki and its duration is 2019-2021.
+- The project was funded by the innovation funds of the City of Helsinki and its duration was 2019-2021.

-Forum Virium’s main responsibility in the project is agile piloting programme and facilitating co-creation with the residents and other stakeholders.
+Forum Virium’s main responsibility in the project was agile piloting programme and facilitating co-creation with the residents and other stakeholders.

 Photo: Suomen Ilmakuva Oy